-On behalf of the Commission, thank you for your continued cooperation and concern as we all work toward maintaining the standards of excellence which characterize the Kansas judiciary.
+Only by maintaining the standards of excellence which characterize the Kansas Judiciary will the judicial branch be able to remain independent.
+On behalf of the Commission, thank you for your continued cooperation and concern as we all work toward maintaining the standards of excellence.
+The Commission welcomes suggestions and comments.

+David J. Waxse, Chair

-Mikel L. Stout, Chair Kansas Commission on
+Kansas Commission on Judicial Qualifications

-Judicial Qualifications

-April 1997

-1996 ANNUAL REPORT
+1997 ANNUAL REPORT